ddcruz13/faculty-website-demo/_pages/about.md

   - /about.html
 ---

-This is Dr Cibin's research armamentarium
+This is Dr Cibin Joseph's research armamentarium

-He's awesome
+Dr Cibin is a researcher in computational fluid dynamics and aerospace engineering with research interests in high-fidelity simulations, low-Reynolds-number aerodynamics, turbulence and transitional flows, numerical methods, and scientific computing.
+He completed postdoctoral research at Brigham Young University and the University of California, Davis.